 After that dried slightly, I applied a full coat of chalkboard paint.
 Because I’m an impatient diy’er, I used the hair dryer to dry two coats of the chalkboard paint.
 Do you take those sort of shortcuts?
 Are you an impatient crafter?

 I removed the tape before the third coat dried on the cutting board chalkboard.

 It’s a really simple pattern, but I think the photograph corners really makes a difference in the final look.

 It reminds me that I need to use a 3/16” bit to drill the holes.

-On the back of the cutting board I place a very thin piece of scrap wood to prevent tear out when drilling.
-This is something I’ve known for a long time that this works.
+On the back of the cutting board I placed a very thin piece of scrap wood to prevent tear out when drilling.
+This is something I’ve known for a long time that works.
 However, I’ve never put it to the test with such a thin piece of wood.
 This is actually thinner than a paint stick.
 So, keep that in mind when you want to drill good clean holes.

-I drilled through the drill guides on the jig.
+I drilled through the drill guides on the cabinet door hardware jig.

 This is the back.
-Notice the tear out on the thin scrap wood, and how clean the holes are on the back of the cutting board.
+Notice the tear out on the thin scrap wood, and how clean the holes are on the back of the cutting board chalkboard.
 Voila!

 The fleur-de-lis cabinet pulls were so easy to install.